Skip to content

 END OF cs_event.

-For example, to open a new tab with the corresponding event:
+For example, to open a new tab with the matching event:

 abap